 - How many medical malpractice cases have you litigated in the past three years?

 - Do you have experience with my type of medical malpractice case (i.e. birth injury, nursing home, misdiagnosis, surgical mistake)?

 - What portion of your firm’s cases are medical malpractice?

 - How extensive if your trial experience?

-What Characteristics Should I look for in a Medical Malpractice Lawyer?
+What Characteristics Should I look for in a Medical Malpractice Lawyer in Philadelphia PA?

 If you’ve never hired a medical malpractice lawyer before, you might not know where to start.
 However, if you know what characteristics to look for, you can find the right lawyer easier.
 To start off with, look for a lawyer who has medical knowledge.
 To successfully pursue a malpractice lawsuit, a lawyer has to understand the medical field.